 Nevertheless, my dad and I lived in two different worlds prior to his conversion.
 He had quite a temper, and I grew up both fearing him and disliking him at times.
 When I became a believer at age 13, my church became the place to retreat from my home.
 I longed for a dad like the men I met in my church.
 God finally gave me that kind of man when dad followed Christ, but He did so in His time – much later than I would have liked.

-Now, I’m 54 years old, and I still think about what I wish my father had given me.
+Now, I’m 54 years old at the time of this writing, and I still think about what I wish my father had given me.
 The older I get, the more I realize how important a father is to his sons.
 Here are some things I wish I had received from my dad:

 - Practical skills – My dad was a tool and die machinist, and he was very handy with his hands.
 He was also a great auto mechanic.
 Every time I pay someone now to repair my car or to fix something in my house, I wish Dad had taught me more.